 Dublin, Ohio 43017

-In personal injury law, “assault” is an intentional act or fear-inducing threat of harming an individual.
-In Ohio, assault charges are higher than most of the other criminal offenses being filed.
-Committing an assault, though, does not necessarily involve actual touching for such an offensive act to occur.
-Intimidation or threat on its own would suffice for it to be deemed as such.
+In personal injury law, assault is the intentional act of causing, or attempting to cause physical harm to an individual.
+In Ohio, committing assault does not necessarily have to involve actual physical contact or damage for legal repercussions to be granted.
+A failed attempt on its own would suffice for it to be deemed as assualt.

+Intention to assault is of secondary concern if assault actually takes place.
 Some assault might be deemed unintentional but comes with consequences if injury was inflicted.
-For example, simply pushing someone out of the way in a crowd for you to get through, without a single intention of causing harm, could be an assault if the person falls and ends up injured.
-It’s a form of a negligent act, though unintentional, and forces the doer responsible for damages due to failure of exercising reasonable care.
+For example, simply pushing someone out of the way in a crowd for you to get through, without a single intention of causing harm, can be deemed assault if the person falls and ends up injured.
+It’s an act of negligence, though unintentional, and holds the negligent party responsible for damages due to failure of exercising reasonable care.

-Assault, meanwhile, can result to battery if, for example, the perpetrator brandished a deadly weapon at another individual which then resulted in inflicting hurt or injury to the victim.
-This kind of assault normally occurs in a sudden fit of rage, resulting to more serious crimes known as aggravated assault and felonious assault.
+Assault and battery is when the perpetrator both intentionally seeks and successfully inflicts harm or injury upon the victim.
+This form of assault normally occurs in a sudden fit of rage, resulting in more serious crimes known as aggravated assault and felonious assault.

-If you or your loved one is a victim of assault, you have the right to full compensation for the wrongful acts perpetrated upon you.
-We can help you take necessary actions against such criminal case with our experienced personal injury attorney, Jami S. Oliver, who founded the leading Oliver Law Firm.
+If you or your loved one are a victim of assault, you have the right to full compensation for any harm or injury, intentional or otherwise, perpetrated against you.
+Jami S. Oliver will take the necessary actions to provide you with the maximum outcome permitted by law.
 No case is too complicated.
 Call 614-220-9100 to schedule an appointment.